-- (b) Appeal How Taken.
+\ \ \ \ (b) Appeal - How Taken.
 A party may appeal from a final order or judgment by filing a notice of appeal with the clerk of the appellate courts.
 The notice of appeal must identify the party taking the appeal, the final order or judgment appealed from, and the court to which the appeal is taken.
-The party must file the original and one copy of the notice of appeal accompanied by the original and one copy of the documents listed below: - [1] a completed docketing statement in the form prescribed by these rules, which includes a list of the parties to the appeal;

-[7] proof of service of the notice of appeal and all required accompanying documents, except the filing fee, on all other parties to the appeal.

-(g) Parties to the Appeal.
-All parties to the trial court proceeding when the final Supreme Court Order No. 1284

-Effective Date: January 15, 1998
+The party must file the original and one copy of the notice of appeal accompanied by the original and one copy of the documents listed below: [1] a completed docketing statement in the form prescribed by these rules, which includes a list of the parties to the appeal; \ \ \ \ [7] proof of service of the notice of appeal and all required accompanying documents, except the filing fee, on all other parties to the trial court action appeal. \ \ \ \ (g) Parties to the Appeal.
+All parties to the trial court proceeding when the final Supreme Court Order No. 1284 Effective Date: January 15, 1998 Page 2 order or judgment was entered are parties to the appeal.

-Page 2

-order or judgment was entered are parties to the appeal.
 A party who files a notice of appeal, whether separately or jointly, is an appellant under these rules.
 All other parties are deemed to be appellees, regardless of their status in the trial court.
 An appellee may elect at any time not to participate in the appeal by filing and serving a notice of non-participation.
-The filing of a notice of non-participation shall not affect whether the party is bound by the decision on appeal.

-- (h) Service of Documents.
-Papers filed or served in the appeal must be served on all parties, except appellees who have elected not to participate in the action. - (i) Joint or Consolidated Appeals.
-If two or more parties are entitled to appeal from a judgment or order of a court of their interests are such as to joinder practical, they may file and notice of appeal.
-Appeals may appeal appeal by order of the appellate court upon its own motion or upon motion of a party. - Appellate Rule 602 is amended to read:
+The filing of a notice of non-participation shall not affect whether the party is bound by the decision on appeal. (h) Service of Documents.
+Papers filed or served in the appeal must be served on all parties, except appellees who have elected not to participate in the action. (g) (i) Joint or Consolidated Appeals.
+If two or more persons parties are entitled to appeal from a judgment or order of a court and their interests are such as to make joinder practical, they may file a joint notice of appeal, or may join in appeal after filing separate timely notices of appeal, and they may thereafter proceed on appeal as a single appellant.
+Appeals may be consolidated by order of the appellate court upon its own motion or upon motion of a party.
+2. Appellate Rule 602 is amended to read:

-(b) Notice of Appeal.
+\ \ \ \ (b) Notice of Appeal.